 Despite the fact that vacation rental properties can be a bargain compared with hotels, they still aren’t cheap.
 The average price for a two-bedroom/two-bath home on vacation rental site HomeAway.com is about $1,500 per week, says Jon Gray, senior vice-president of HomeAway.
 However, there are several strategies you can use to save money on a vacation rental property.

 Rent directly through property owners.
 If you book an apartment, condo or house through an owner rather than a property management company or resort, you can avoid the mark-ups charged by the middleman.
-You can find owner-operated properties through sites such as Airbnb.com, HomeAway.com, VRBO.com, VacationHomeRentals.com and VacationRentals.com.
+You can find owner-operated properties through sites such as Airbnb.com (opens in new tab), HomeAway.com (opens in new tab), VRBO.com (opens in new tab), VacationHomeRentals.com (opens in new tab) and VacationRentals.com (opens in new tab).
 A recent search for a rental property in Pensacola, Fla., revealed that a two-bedroom condo in the Portofino Island Resort would cost $2,939 for a week at the end of June if booked through the resort but only $1,925 if booked through an owner of one of the resort’s units listed on VRBO.com.